Amplify ELA: General Reporting Overview

 From Reporting, you can monitor your students’ progress and plan instruction.
 You can also use the Reporting app to determine if any changes are needed in the differentiated supports.

-The Writing Skills Report displays your class’s auto-scores on Writing assignments across an entire unit.
-View your class’s productivity, or how much your students are writing in response to the prompts, and their skill level with Conventions, Focus, and Use of Evidence.
+The Writing Prompts Reports displays your class’s auto-scores on Writing assignments across an entire unit.
+View your class’s productivity (how much your students are writing in response to the prompts), and their skill levels with Conventions, Focus, and Use of Evidence.

-The Comprehension Report aggregates student scores from the Solo assessments throughout the curriculum.
+The Solos Report aggregates student scores from the Solo assessments throughout the curriculum.

 You can look at individual student scores or whole-class trends to identify parts of the text or skills that were difficult for students to understand.
 You can use this report to guide your instructional choices and determine whether you need to slow down instruction or differentiate supports to meet the needs of all learners.